Defxult/discordLevelingSystem/README.md

 ---
 * `await DiscordLevelingSystem.get_xp_for(member: Member) -> int`
   * Get the XP for the specified member
 ---
+* `await DiscordLevelingSystem.insert(bot: Union[Bot, AutoShardedBot], guild_id: int, users: Dict[int, int], using: str, overwrite=False, show_results=True)`
+  * Insert the records from your own leveling system into the library.
+A lot of leveling system tutorials out there use json files to store information.
+Although it might work, it is insufficient because json files are not made to act as a database.
+Using an actual database file has many benefits over a json file
+---
 * `await DiscordLevelingSystem.is_in_database(member: Union[Member, int], guild=None) -> bool`
   * A quick check to see if a member is in the database.
 This is not guild specific although it can be if `guild` is specified